The Alternative Right in 2016: Designing A Room of One's Own

 A thesis on how the far-right won "the culture war" against liberalism, through design, in 2016

-Originally published on April 1st, 2016 as a Bachelor's dissertation for the discipline of English and Communications at Rosemont College.
+Originally submitted on the date of April 1st, 2016 as a Bachelor's dissertation for the discipline of English and Communications at Rosemont College.

 “I guess he'd always been Ralfi Something or Other, but he owed his acquired surname to a singular vanity.
 Built something like an overripe pear, he'd worn the once famous face of Christian White for twenty years—Christian White of the Aryan Reggae Band, Sony Mao to his generation, and final champion of race rock.
 I'm a whiz at trivia.”